Investigating Anthropometric Fidelity in SAM 3D Body: Future Directions: Medical-in-the-Loop

 \subsection{Domain-Expert Alignment}

 We propose that, for a targeted subset of the training data requiring high domain-specific accuracy, annotation be performed exclusively by qualified experts (e.g., board-certified radiologists, anatomists) rather than by generalist annotators.
 This constitutes a \enquote{Medical-in-the-Loop} pipeline.
 In this refined alignment phase, the reward function must fundamentally shift from the current generalist objective of \enquote{perceptual quality} to \enquote{pathological fidelity}.

-This requires careful design of reward functions and ground-truth acquisition, potentially leveraging segmented CT/MRI meshes as the \enquote{gold standard} for alignment.
-Formally, we redefine the preference model from:
+We redefine the Preference Optimization (e.g., DPO \cite{rafailov2023direct}) model.
+Instead of the standard aesthetic reward: